College of Liberal Arts & Human Sciences

 Theatre Arts Introduction

-The Department of Theatre and Cinema is a highly successful and innovative theatre program with a mission to educate and train students in and about theatre and cinema.
+The Theatre and Cinema program, in the School of Performing Arts, is a highly successful and innovative theatre program with a mission to educate and train students in and about theatre and cinema.
 The program is fully accredited by the National Association of Schools of Theatre, and was the first program in the state to attain that status.
-The department offers a Master of Fine Arts degree in Theatre Arts, designed to train students for professional employment and leadership in the field and providing the terminal degree in the profession.
-Areas of concentration include Theatre Design and Technology (scenic, lighting, costume, technical direction, sound, visual media, and properties), Directing & Public Dialogue, and Stage Management.
+The department offers a Master of Fine Arts degree in Theatre Arts, which is designed to train students for professional employment and leadership in the field and providing the terminal degree in the profession.
+Areas of concentration include Theatre Design and Technology (scenic, lighting, costume, technical direction, sound, visual media, and properties), Directing & Public Dialogue, Arts Administration, and Stage Management.